Aakashkumar017/Rag_pipline/README.md

 ## Limitations

-* Vector index is in-memory and rebuilt for each upload
+* FAISS index is currently in-memory and rebuilt on each upload, increasing processing time for large documents
-* Supports a single PDF per session
+* Supports only a single PDF per session (no multi-document retrieval)
-* Chat history is not persisted
+* Chat history is session-based and not persisted across runs
 ---

 ## Summary

-This project demonstrates a practical implementation of a RAG pipeline using vector search and large language models to generate accurate, document-grounded responses.
-It highlights strong understanding of retrieval systems, prompt design, and real-time AI application development.
+This project presents a practical implementation of a Retrieval-Augmented Generation (RAG) pipeline that combines FAISS-based vector search with large language models to produce accurate, context-grounded responses from PDF documents.
+It demonstrates a strong understanding of document ingestion, semantic retrieval, prompt engineering, and real-time AI system design.

 ---